hazeez/datasciencia/content/blog/2020-07-12-introduction-to-hypothesis-testing.md

 Here, the symbol $\space\mathbf{H}_\mathbf{1}$ denotes the alternate hypothesis.

-!!!
-Note
-	Since the null hypothesis and the alternate hypothesis are precisely contradictory statements, only one can be true.
+**Note**: Since the null hypothesis and the alternate hypothesis are precisely contradictory statements, only one can be true.
 Rejecting one is accepting the other.

 #### Let's check our understanding with a few examples